Submission of the Clergy

-The Submission of the Clergy was a process by which the Catholic Church in England gave up their power to formulate church laws without the King's licence and assent.
+The Submission of the Clergy was a process by which the Catholic Church in England gave up its power to formulate church laws without the King's licence and assent.
 It was passed first by the Convocation of Canterbury in 1532 and then by the Reformation Parliament in 1534.
 Along with other Acts passed by the Parliament, it further separated the Church from Rome.

 Convocation

 William Warham, the Archbishop of Canterbury, had to respond to the articles.

 The Convocation of Canterbury met on 12 April 1532 after its last session ended in March.
 On 10 May Edward Foxe, the Bishop of Hereford, presented the Convocation with a schedule of three articles which King Henry VIII had sent to the Convocation for ratification.
 These articles said this: